 This type of bridge is similar to a traditional bridge, except that the structure is supported on only one side instead of both sides.
-This can cause the restoration to act as a “lever” and may create additional stress on the supporting tooth, causing it to be more likely to loosen or facture.
+This can cause the restoration to act as a “lever” and may create additional stress on the supporting tooth, causing it to be more likely to loosen or fracture.

-Instead of using existing teeth to support a bridge a dental implant may be substituted to provide support for one or both sides of a dental bridge.
+Instead of using existing teeth to support a bridge, a dental implant may be substituted to provide support for one or both sides of a dental bridge.
 This is a popular option that can provide a very secure restoration.
 This solution is particularly helpful when there are several adjacent missing teeth.

-This type of bridge is supported by a metal structure which is cemented onto the back of existing teeth.
+This type of bridge is supported by a metal structure that is cemented onto the back of existing teeth.
 While not as strong as a traditional bridge, it can preserve the tooth structure of the adjacent teeth by avoiding the use of crowns for the abutments.
 It may not stay in place when heavy forces are placed on the restoration (such as biting and chewing) and does add pressure to the supporting teeth.

 Contact our office to learn more about your restorative options and achieve the smile you have always wanted.